deeplyfriedchicken/Rocket-Insurance-UI/README.md

 ### Error Handling
 The application could also use some more error handling for what to do on bad API responses from the Fetch API.

+### Fetch API
+The fetch code could be refactored and cleaned up.
+Potentially wrap it into a package if multiple sites need to access the same endpoints and structured response.

 ### Mobile Responsiveness
 While I added some breakpoint logic for reducing text size and grid layout, I think I could update the UI to make it more engaging for the user.